Religion in Malaysia: Religious distribution

 All of the world's major religions have substantial representation in Malaysia.
 The Population and Housing Censuses figures shows approximately these proportions of the population following these religions:

 All the Malaysian Malay people are Muslim by law.
-Most Malaysian Chinese follow Mahayana Buddhism or Chinese traditional religion (including Taoism, Confucianism, and ancestor worship).
+Most Malaysian Chinese follow Mahayana Buddhism, Chinese traditional religion (including Taoism, Confucianism, and ancestor worship), or Theravada Buddhism.
 Statistics from the 2010 Census indicate that 83.6% of Malaysia's ethnic Chinese identify as Buddhist, with significant numbers of adherents following Taoism (3.4%) and Christianity (11.1%).
 The percentage of practitioners of the Chinese folk religions may be higher, as many practise both Buddhism and folk religions.

 Christianity is the predominant religion of the non-Malay Bumiputra community (46.5%) with an additional 40.4% identifying as Muslims.
 Many indigenous tribes of East Malaysia have converted to Christianity, although Christianity has made fewer inroads into Peninsular Malaysia.